-Hysterical audience reactions and the catchphrase “Come on down!” are cemented into people’s minds as part of The Price Is Right.
-This longest-running of game shows started broadcasting in 1956, and with the occasional break or tweak has survived well into the 21st century.
+Hysterical audience reactions and the catchphrase “Come on down!” are cemented into audiences’ minds as part of The Price Is Right (1972-present).
+This longest-running of game shows originally hit television screens in 1956, and while it’s had the random break here and there has survived well into the 21st century.

-The core component of the winning format (created by Bob Stewart) is guesswork.
-It’s a simple but highly effective game of taking a leap in the dark.
+The core component of the winning format (created by Bob Stewart) for The Price is Right is guesswork.
+It’s a simple, yet highly effective game of taking a leap in the dark.
 By guessing the value of random products as accurately as possible, contestants hope to win big.

-And when it comes to random, producers haven’t fooled around over the years.
-A 2018 article for Nine.com highlighted a 1961 episode where “The first prize up for grabs… is nothing less than a submarine.”
-Alongside such mundane things as household goods were surprise elements such as a “live peacock” or “a private island” as prizes.
+When it comes to random, producers haven’t fooled around over the years.
+A 2018 article for Nine.com.au highlighted a 1961 episode, where “the first prize up for grabs… Is nothing less than a submarine.”
+Alongside such mundane things as household goods were surprise elements like a “live peacock” or “a private island.”

-Stan Blits is the person responsible for vetting those who want to take part.
-“Just don’t be too aggressive, he cautions — and don’t try to bribe him with gifts,” a 2017 Mental Floss piece wrote.
+Veteran TV producer Stan Blits is the person responsible for vetting those who want to take part.
+“Just don’t be too aggressive, he cautions — and don’t try to bribe him with gifts,” Mental Floss explained in a 2017 article.

-Prospective players “come on down” to the famous Contestant’s Row, where a correct guess gets them into the Pricing Game round.
-Then the all-important Showcase delivers a sometimes-spectacular finish, as packages of goodies are revealed and put up for assessment by the hopefuls.
+Prospective players “come on down” to Contestant’s Row, where a correct guess gets them into the Pricing Game round.
+After this, the all-important Showcase delivers a spectacular finish, as packaged goodies are revealed and displayed for them.

-One of the secrets behind its longevity — as well as a vague sense of anarchy — is The Price Is Right’s status as a people-driven series.
-There isn’t much in the way of elaborate gameplay or gimmicks.
-Everything has remained largely the same across the decades.
-That straightforward approach meant that “In 2014, the show celebrated its 8,000th episode and 43 seasons, and in 2015 the show hit a milestone in becoming the longest-running game show of all time.”
+One of the secrets behind its longevity, as well as a vague sense of anarchy, is The Price Is Right’s status as a people-driven series.
+There isn’t much in the way of elaborate gameplay or gimmicks – everything has remained largely the same across the decades.
+This straightforward approach meant it became the longest-running game show in 2015.

-The Price Is Right has traveled around the world, and even goes on tour in a live version which saw Jerry Springer wielding the microphone.
-In 2000 budding actor Aaron Paul (Breaking Bad) came on down in a bid to bag a fortune in prizes.
+The Price Is Right has traveled around the world, and even goes on tour in a live version, which saw Jerry Springer wielding the microphone.
+In 2000, budding actor Aaron Paul of Breaking Bad (2008-13) fame came on down.
 He tried to guess the price of a sports car, but lost.

-This information certainly takes the gild off the lily, yet the sense of fun remains undimmed.
-Though it hasn’t been all smiles and sunshine for the long-running TV favorite.
+While this definitely dims our perspective of the show, the sense of fun remains unchanged.
+However, it hasn’t been all smiles and sunshine for the long-running TV favorite.
 Model and show regular Janice Pennington was seriously injured after being knocked over by a camera in 1988.